AVSystem/developer-zone/docs/Anjay_integrations/Anjay_ST_integration/STM32L496G-DISCOBG96.md

 To get the latest binaries, navigate to [Anjay-freertos-client](https://github.com/AVSystem/Anjay-freertos-client/releases/).

-In this case we are going to use the Anjay-freertos-client-STM32L496G-BG96.bin file which after being downloaded must be added to STM32L496G-DISCO/BG96 board folder.

-To flash the board, drag the .bin file to STM32L496G-DISCO/BG96 device which you can find in **devices and drives** part in **This PC**.
+To flash the board, open **Windows Explorer**, drag the .bin file to STM32L496G-DISCO/BG96 device which you can find in **devices and drives** part in **This PC**.
 You will see the blinking diode on your board.
 As soon as the diode stops blinking, the flashing has finished.

 Now you can go to the [Connecting to the LwM2M Server part ](#connecting-to-the-lwm2m-server)

 ### Start developement using samples
+!!!
+Note
+    This part is optional, if you go through the [use an already built binary](#use-an-already-built-binary) part you can go to the [Connecting to the LwM2M Server](#connecting-to-the-lwm2m-server).

 #### Step 1: Cloning the Anjay freeRTOS client repository

 Enter the command line interface on your machine and paste the following command: